National Ocean Sciences Bowl: Types of questions

-A single NOSB match consists of two 6-minute buzzer rounds with two Team Challenge Questions in between.
-Each round is made up of 20 questions pairs.
+A single NOSB match consists of two 6-minute buzzer segments with two Team Challenge Questions in between.
+Each round is made up of 20 question pairs.
 After the break, the second half begins with the first toss-up that was not read in the first half and continues until time expires or all questions have been read.
 The most points a team can earn each round is 240 points (20 toss-ups and bonuses each plus full-credit on the two TCQs), but earning 100 or more points is considered very impressive.
 Teams may make substitutions only during the break.

-With the exception of articles such as "a","an", and "the", answers to multiple-choice questions must be exactly as those on the written page.
-Prefacing answers with phrases such as "My answer is" is not acceptable.
+With the exception of articles such as "a","an", and "the", answers to toss-up, multiple-choice questions must be exactly as those on the written page.
+Prefacing answers with phrases such as "My answer is" is not acceptable for toss-up questions.

 Science Expert Briefing (SEB)

 The SEB is a mock congressional hearing where students present science recommendations on a piece of legislation, enhancing the critical thinking elements of the competition and focusing on real-world skills.
-Regional bowl winners must participate in the SEB to be eligible for the national finals.
+Regional bowl winners must participate in the SEB to be eligible for in-person national finals.